An Effective Upper Bound on the Pressure-to-Energy Density Ratio in Neutron Stars: Alternative Correction Forms

 \section{Alternative Correction Forms}

-In the previous section, we adopt the effective correction in the form $f(\widehat{r})=-\sigma \x B\widehat{r}^2$ in the expansion of $\hP$.
-Physically, alternative forms of the correction are expected to produce similar effects.
+In the previous section, we adopted the effective correction in the form $f(\widehat{r})=-\sigma \x B\widehat{r}^2$ in the expansion of $\hP$.
+Physically, different forms of higher-order corrections are expected to produce qualitatively similar effects on the leading-order scaling relations.
 In this section, we provide a more detailed analysis of this issue.
+It should be emphasized that the correction terms introduced below are not intended as a systematic higher-order perturbative expansion of the dimensionless TOV equations.
+Instead, they serve as effective parameterizations designed to assess the sensitivity of the scaling relations to plausible deviations beyond the leading-order treatment.
+Their validity is therefore evaluated primarily through a consistency check with full TOV solutions rather than through an order-by-order perturbative convergence test.

 First, we consider the following correction form:

 where $\varphi$ is an effective parameter; then, since $B=6^{-1}(1+3\x^2+4\x)<1$ and $\widehat{R}\lesssim\mathcal{O}(1)$, the magnitude of $(B\widehat{r}^2)^2$ is also expected to be small.
 In this case, the dimensionless radius from the pressure equation $P(R)=\x-B\widehat{R}^2-\varphi B^2\widehat{R}^4=0$ is